B-Artech/Statistical-Arbitrage/README.md

 3 Key Benefits of This Approach

 ✔ Avoids Premature Entries: Ensures that only strong candidates are traded, reducing false signals.

 ✔ Data-Driven Trade Selection: Observes pairs before committing capital, leading to better trade quality.

 ✔ Performance-Based Filtering: Helps eliminate weak opportunities early.

 ✔ Flexible Decision-Making: Allows both manual and automated execution based on proven performance.

+Contributions are welcome!
+If you'd like to contribute to this project